ingenthr/ingenthr.github.com/about.markdown

 - **Dustin Sallings** - co-founder, Chief Architect

-Dustin's a core committer for memcached, and spins out asynchronous, scale-out solutions like breathing.
-Dustin is creator of Spymemcached, the high-performance Java memcached client.
-Dustin helped write the Beyond.com ecommerce engine and helped 2Wire's device networks to scale-out to over a million networked devices.
+Dustin's a core committer for memcached, and spins out scalable, high-throughput, low-latency solutions like breathing.
+Dustin is also the creator of net.spy.memcached, the high-performance Java memcached client.
+Previously, Dustin helped create the scaling infrastructure at Caring.com, helped rewrite the Beyond.com ecommerce engine and helped scale 2Wire's device network infrastructure to over a million devices.

 - **Steve Yen** - co-founder, CEO

-Steve was co-founder of the world's first application servers at Kiva Software (acquired by Netscape), and was co-founder of e-commerce/order-processing SaaS provider, Escalate Software (acquired by GE Retail Systems).
-Steve likes lambda's.
+Steve was co-founder of e-commerce/order-processing SaaS provider, Escalate (acquired by GE Retail Systems / Ecometry).
+Steve was also co-founder of the world's first application server company, Kiva Software (acquired by Netscape), which included deployments by E*Trade, Bank of America, and Sabre.
+Steve likes lambda's, server software infrastructure and building companies.